neuralmagic/deepsparse/examples/azure-vm/README.md

 ## Step 3: Run Script

-This [azure-vm.py](https://github.com/neuralmagic/deepsparse/tree/main/examples/azure-vm/azure-vm.py) script creates an Azure resource group, launches an Ubuntu instance and returns the Public IP address so you can SSH into the instance after it finishes staging.
-Additionally, it also contains a bash script that automatically downloads Docker and pulls Neural Magic's public DeepSparse image into your instance.
+The [azure-vm.py](https://github.com/neuralmagic/deepsparse/tree/main/examples/azure-vm/azure-vm.py) script creates an Azure resource group, launches an Ubuntu instance and returns the Public IP address so you can SSH into the instance after it finishes staging.
+Additionally, it also contains a bash script which automatically downloads Docker and pulls Neural Magic's public DeepSparse image into your instance.

-To execute the script, run the following command and pass in your `subscription id` from step 1, your VMs `location`, `vm-type`, a resources `group name`, your `virtual machine's name` and the `password` to login into your instance:
+To execute the script, run the following command and pass in your `subscription id` from step 1, your VMs `location`, `vm-type`, a resources `group name`, your `virtual machine's name` and the `password` to login to your instance:

 ```bash
 python azure-vm.py create-vm --subscription-id <SUBSCRIPTION-ID> --location <LOCATION> --vm-type <VM-TYPE> --group-name <GROUP-NAME> --vm-name <VM-NAME> --pw <PASSWORD>
 ```

 To leverage CPU optimized instances, we recommend using the [`Fsv2-series`](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-compute) instances which contain AVX-512 instructions.
-Here's an example commmand for launching a VM in the US East location using a F4s-v2 instance containing 4 vCPUs and 8GB of RAM:
+Here's an example commmand for launching a VM in the US East location using a F4s-v2 instance (4 vCPUs and 8GB of RAM):

 ```bash
 python azure-vm.py create-vm --subscription-id <sub-id> --location eastus --vm-type Standard_F4s_v2 --group-name deepsparse-group --vm-name deepsparse-vm --pw Password123!